bartaadalbert/tf-multi-host-ingress/ingress/README.md

-Certainly!
-It seems you want to add an `ExternalName` service that points to an existing service in another namespace.
+If you want to add an `ExternalName` service that points to an existing service in another namespace.
 The `ExternalName`
 1. **Terraform Code**:
     - Create a Terraform resource for the `ExternalName` service.